Geno Lewis: Montreal Alouettes

 Lewis signed with the Montreal Alouettes of the Canadian Football League (CFL) on June 12, 2017.
 His first season in the CFL was quiet, playing on only two games and catching seven passes.
 Lewis briefly restarted his basketball career in November 2017 with the NEPA Stars & Stripes franchise in the American Basketball Association.
 In the following two seasons in the CFL, Lewis became a starting wide receiver for the Alouettes, playing in all 36 regular season games and catching a combined 116 passes for 1,960 yards with nine touchdowns.
 Lewis was named a CFL East All-Star following the 2019 season.
 After the 2020 season was cancelled due to Covid-19 pandemic he re-signed with the Alouettes on December 16, 2020.
 Lewis had an outstanding season in 2021, catching 62 passes for 964 yards with nine touchdowns.
 His strong play was rewarded as he was named a CFL All-Star for the first time in his career.
 On December 16, 2021, Lewis and the Alouettes agreed to a contract extension through the 2022 CFL season.
 Lewis had an outstanding season with the Alouettes in 2022, playing in 17 regular season games and catching 91 passes for 1,303 yards with 10 touchdowns.
 He finished second in the league in receptions, and third in both receiving yards and touchdown receptions.
 He was named the East Division's Most Outstanding Player, earning the Terry Evanshen Trophy in the process.
 In late January 2023, as a pending free agent, Lewis took to social media to announce his intention to enter free agency in February.

 Edmonton Elks

 Lewis joined the Edmonton Elks as a free agent on February 14, 2023.
+On June 29, 2023, Lewis was placed on the six-game injured list with a knee injury.
+At the time of the injury he had played in three games, and caught 11 passes for 200 yards and one touchdown.

+Ottawa Redblacks

+On February 12, 2025, Lewis signed with the Ottawa Redblacks to a two-year contract.